robertominini/Watch-your-words/index.md

 # Aggregate comparisons

 ## Democrats vs Republicans

+We now want to shift our attention to comparing groups of politicians, which was essentially the goal of this whole project.
+We would like to investigate whether the trends seen in the individual comparisons we draw in the previous section can be extended to more general tendencies.
+We will compare aggregate measures of Senators and Congressmen (with quotes included inside Quotebank) grouped by party, branch of Congress, age, state of election and other...
+We start by analyzing the distribution of `Flesh_Reading_Ease` scores across the two major parties.

 {% include hist_party.html %}

+We can notice that the distribution of the scores are shifted to the right for Republicans, which can be interpreted (using the definition of the Flesh Reading Ease Score) by saying that Republicans in general use more simple sentences constructions.
+To verify the soundness of such hypothesis we ran a t-test.

+With a p-value of 0.0003 we can safely reject the null-hypothesis stating there is no statistical difference between the `Flesh Reading Ease` scores of Republicans and Democrats.
+We would like to know if the other two metric are consistent, to do that we run other two t-test which confirm the same hypothesis on `Flesch-Kincaid Grade` and `Gunning Fog Index` scores; in general Democrats appear to use more structured phrase constructions.

+Now that we have confirmed that there is indeed a significant difference between Republicans and Democrats we asked ourselves whether there other significant differences besides the one between parties.

+To do so we first need to create the necessary datasets to analyse the data aggregated in different ways, which we do in the cell below.

+In particular we want to analyse possible differences between the two branches of the Congress, between age groups and for first appearance in Congress.
+Given we rejected the null hypothesis stating that there is no difference in the lexic of Democrats and Republicans, in all analyses we will take into account the difference between Republicans and Democrats and therefore analyse possible differences only across individuals of the same party.
+We start by analyzing possible differences between the two branches of Congress: Senate and House of Representatives.
+Here below we plot barcharts for the three readibility metrics.

 {% include graph_chamber_flesh_ease.html %}
 {% include graph_chamber_flesh_grade.html %}
 {% include graph_chamber_gunning_fox.html %}

+From the 3 graphs above we can see that the only difference remain between the two different parties while for all three measure of lexical level there is no difference between Senators and Representatives inside the same party.

+## Is there a difference between age groups?

+The next questions we asked ourselves was: is there any significant difference between age groups?
+To answer that we used the same approach as done with parliament branches and compared values for each age group splitted between Democrats and Republicans.

 {% include graph_age_flesh_ease.html %}
 {% include graph_age_flesh_ease_2.html %}

 {% include graph_congress_flesh_ease.html %}
 {% include graph_congress_flesh_ease_2.html %}